Importance of Upstream Social Marketing

-Most observers and many practitioners see social marketing as a downstream approach to influencing people with “bad behaviors”—smoking, neglecting prenatal care, not recycling.
+Most observers and many practitioners see social marketing as a downstream approach to influencing people with “bad behaviors”—smoking, neglecting prenatal care, and not recycling.
 However, this narrow view hugely underestimates social marketing’s real potential.
 Social marketing is simply about influencing the behavior of target audiences.
 There are many more target audiences who need to act besides “problem people” if we are to solve major social problems.
 Alan R. Andreasen – Georgetown University – Social Marketing in the 21st Century

 Since social marketing emerged in the 1970s, much of the focus in the field has been on individual behaviour change.
 However, in recent years, social marketing experts have proposed that social marketing should broaden its scope beyond individuals or groups of consumers and attempt to influence those who help shape the determinants of human behaviour, such as policy makers, regulators, managers, educators and the media.